-- The Child Protection Policy; (including the policy and procedures to deal with child on child abuse). - the role and identity of the DSL and Safeguarding Team (DDSL's). - The Behaviour Management Policy (including measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying). - The Staff Behaviour Policy including the School's Whistleblowing procedure, the E-Safety Policy and IT Acceptable Use Policy; staff/pupil relationships and communications including the use of Social Media and Taking, Storing and Using Images of Children. - The safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods or children missing from education. - The E-Safety Policy including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Part one of KCSIE at least (or, for staff that do not work directly with children, Annex A). - Annex B of KCSIE (and Part five of KCSIE) for school leaders and staff who work directly with children. - KCSIE in its entirety for Governors, HR, Compliance and staff who are in a management role.
+- The Child Protection Policy; (including the policy and procedures to deal with child on child abuse). - the role and identity of the DSL and Safeguarding Team (DDSL's). - The Behaviour Management Policy and The Anti-Bullying Policy (including measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying). - The Staff Behaviour Policy - The Allegations Against Staff Policy - The Whistleblowing Policy and procedure - The E-Safety Policy and IT Acceptable Use Policy including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Staff/pupil relationships and communications including the use of Social Media and Taking, Storing and Using Images of Children. - The safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods or children missing from education (see Attendance Policy). - The Missing Pupil Policy including procedure for when a child is not collected on time. - The Use of Reasonable Force Policy. - Part one of KCSIE at least (or, for staff that do not work directly with children, Annex A). - Annex B of KCSIE (and Part five of KCSIE) for school leaders and staff who work directly with children.

+• KCSIE in its entirety for Governors, HR, Compliance and staff who are in a management role.